Water Margin Illustration by Ming Artist

 Lu Zhishen Bashed a Thuggish Butcher

-During North Song Dynasty about 900 years ago, an armed police officer named Lu Zhishen went to have a drink in a restaurant with two friends.
-When they sat on the upper floor window seats enjoying the street view and rice wine, they heard a woman sobbing in next compartment.
+During the North Song Dynasty about 900 years ago, an armed police officer named Lu Zhishen went to have a drink in a restaurant with two friends.
+When they sat on the upper floor window seats enjoying the street view and rice wine, they heard a woman sobbing in the next compartment.

 Upon inquiry, he learned the young woman around twenty and his father were migrants from another part in China and rented a room at a small inn.
 The life was hard for a new migrant family without a proper job, and her mother soon died of illness.
-In order to bury her mother, she auctioned herself, and was forced into accepting a deal initiated by the owner of a local butcher store through a marriage agent.
+In order to bury her mother, she auctioned herself and was forced into accepting a deal initiated by the owner of a local butcher store through a marriage agent.

 Things turn nastier after the butcher’s jealous wife threw her out on the street.
 The butcher demanded them to pay back the money that they never saw in the first place.

 And they couldn’t even leave the town as the rich and powerful thug paid the inn taker to prevent them from escaping.

 Upon hearing that, Lu Zhishen was very upset and decided to take the law into his own hands.

 He arranged the daughter and the father to return their home, then walked into the butcher store and offered a hard lesson to the extortionist.
 Unfortunately, the lesson was a bit too hard and the businessman died under armed police officer’s ironing fist.

 Lu Zhishen was wanted by the local law enforcement body and had no choice but fled onto Mt Wutai in Shanxi seeking refuge in a Buddhist temple.

 Lu Zhishen Uprooted an Ageing Willow Tree